rj-may/math4610/software_manual/doubleMachEps.md

 **Implementation/Code:** The following is the code for doublePrecision().

-#This is to test the double precision part of the project
+    c #This is to test the double precision part of the project

     c import numpy as np